turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_target_ssl_proxy.md

 # Table: gcp_compute_target_ssl_proxy

-SSL Proxy Load Balancing terminates SSL connections from the client and creates new connections to the backends.
+Target SSL Proxy is used by one or more global forwarding rules to route incoming SSL requests to a backend service.

 ## Examples